aarong/feedme-spec/README.md

 - `ErrorCode` (string) indicates the reason for termination.

 - `ErrorData` (object) may contain further information.

-Client behavior:

-- The client must not respond to the server.

-- If the feed referenced by the message is not understood to be `open`, then the server has violated the specification and the client should discard the message.

-Server behavior:

-- The server must only transmit `FeedTermination` messages referencing feeds that clients have `open`.

-- After transmitting a `FeedTermination` message, the server must transmit no further messages referencing the specified feed.

 Messages must satisfy the following JSON Schema: